 In addition, scientific research has identified powerful anti-bacterial agents able to kill salmonella.
-Among these are the active principles in neem, an Indian tree recognised for its many therapeutic virtues.
-Researchers believe it to have anti-bacterial, anti-inflammatory, anti-pyretic, anti-ulcer and anti-tumour effects.
+Among these are the active principles in neem, an Indian tree recognized for its many therapeutic virtues.
+Researchers believe it to have anti-bacterial, anti-inflammatory, anti-pyretic, anti-ulcer and anti-tumor effects.
 Lactoferrin also provides excellent support for the prevention of salmonellosis.
-This glycoprotein helps protect against bacterial infection and boost the body’s own defences.
+This glycoprotein helps protect against bacterial infection and boost the body’s own defenses.
 Similarly, probiotic blends such as Probio Forte, help support the immune system and reduce the risk of salmonellosis-related gastroenteritis.

 Colds, flu and gastroenteritis are not inevitable!
 You can minimise your risk by following this simple and effective advice.